AthenZ/athenz/docs/design/user-certificate-feature.md

 #### 5.2.8 Local Callback Port Hijacking

-**Threat:** A malicious local process binds to port 3222 before the CLI starts.
+**Threat:** A malicious local process binds to port 9213 before the CLI starts.

 **Mitigations:**
-- The callback port is configurable (`--callback-port`), allowing the user to choose an alternative port.
 - The timeout mechanism (default 45s) ensures the CLI doesn't hang indefinitely if the callback never arrives.
 - The CLI process would receive a "port already in use" error, preventing the flow from proceeding.